-Goole is a small industrial town lost in the middle of the Humberhead Levels, a flat and wet expanse of land that surrounds the Humber estuary.
+Goole is a small industrial town lost in the middle of the Humberhead Levels, a flat expanse of land that surrounds the Humber estuary.
 Although it is small and isolated, Goole is one of the largest ports in England.
 The North Sea is 40 mi afar, but large boats easily reach Goole through the estuary.

 The geographical site of Goole is completely artificial, as it was created in the 17th century by a Dutch engineer, Cornelius Vermuyden.
-Commissioned by Charles I, Vermuyden derivated the course of river Don, so that instead of flowing into the Trent, it converge with the Ouse.
+Commissioned by Charles I, Vermuyden derivated the course of river Don, so that instead of flowing into the Trent, it converges with the Ouse.
 The works helped to dry up marshlands and because they improved the flow of the Ouse, they allowed large ships to reach the area.
 Therefore, the town of Goole was founded.
 However, it did not really develop until the 19th century, when it played a key role in the exportation of British coal.
 Nowadays, the port does not seem very busy although it remains one of the biggest on England’s East coast.

 It is rather hard to figure out that Goole is just a few miles from the ancient towns of Selby and Howden.
-Unlike the two, it does not boast nice architecture and proud landmarks.
+Unlike the two, it does not boast nice architecture nor proud landmarks.
 The whole town dates from the industrial era and it has always remained small, with just one high street, which stretches from the station to the church.